JD-Mani/Bharath_Intern/README.md

 ## Installation

 Install Visual Code  and
-Need a Weather API Key
+Need a Weather API Key, create a TMDB account for the Netflix Data
 ## 🛠 Skills
 HTML, CSS, JAVASCRIPT